-The Caribbean Community (CARICOM or CC) is an intergovernmental organisation that is a political and economic union of 15 member states (14 nation-states and one dependency) and five associated members throughout the Americas, The Caribbean and Atlantic Ocean.
+The Caribbean Community or (abbreviated as CARICOM or CC) is an intergovernmental organisation that is a political and economic union of 15 member states (14 nation-states and one dependency) and five associated members throughout the Americas, The Caribbean and Atlantic Ocean.[12]
 It has the primary objective to promote economic integration and cooperation among its members, ensure that the benefits of integration are equitably shared, and coordinate foreign policy.
-The organisation was established in 1973,[11] by its four founding members signing the Treaty of Chaguaramas.
+The organisation was established in 1973,[13] by its four founding members signing the Treaty of Chaguaramas.
 Its primary activities involve:

 Coordinating economic policies and development planning.